-I’ve been using Branch Basics non toxic household cleaner for over a year now after slowly tossing our chemical cleaners out!
-I figured it’s time to let you know how it actually cleans in a detailed Branch Basics Review!
+I’ve been using Branch Basics non toxic household cleaner for over a couple years now after slowly tossing our chemical cleaners out!
+I figured it’s time to let you know how it actually cleans in a detailed Branch Basics Review.

 I’ll show you my pros and cons using Branch Basics and explain how it all works.
 If you are feeling a bit paranoid about the amount of chemicals in your home, then read on!
 This is a way that you can simplify your cleaning routine AND use less chemical cleaners.

 Branch Basics originally gifted me their starter kit to try, without obligation to post anything.
-I like it so much that I have since reordered and use this as the primary cleaner in my home.
+I like it so much that I have since reordered many times and use this as the primary cleaner in my home.
 If you know me personally, you’ve probably heard me recommend it to you too.

 While this is not a sponsored post, I do receive a small commission through affiliate links if you decide to try it.